ceguez/Landscape-Architect-Library/README.md

 * Users can add a plant's profile.
 * Users can edit a plant's profile.
 * Users can publish or unpublish a plant's profile.
-* USers can search for a plant's profile.
+* Users can search for a plant's profile.
 * Users can delete a plant's profile.
 * Users can see the list of all the existing plants.